Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

-Next we examine if the finite Koopman approximation with limited number of observables can capture the dynamics across the complete trajectory from one fixed point to another with 4 observables.
-From Figure \ref{fig:global_test} (top-left), we observe that a converged finite Koopman operator that governs the dynamics across the fixed points is extremely difficult to obtain (``without-memory'' curve) with just 4 observables.
-The finite linear operator learns two marginally stable and two highly damped eigenvalues (Figure \ref{fig:global_test} (top-right)) which keeps the dynamics limited to the fixed point.
+Next, we examine if the finite Koopman approximation with the limited number of observables can capture the dynamics across the complete trajectory from one fixed point to another.
+We use Koopman-AE to approximate the Koopman operator with just 4 observables.
+From Figure \ref{fig:global_test} [Top-left], we are not able to obtain a converged finite Koopman approximation that governs the dynamics across the fixed points with just 4 observables.
+The finite linear operator obtained by Koopman-AE has two marginally stable and two highly damped eigenvalues (Figure \ref{fig:global_test} [Top-right]) which restricts the dynamics to the fixed point at $R=0$.
 The prediction accuracy can be improved either by increasing the number of observables or by adding a memory term to account for the unresolved observables.
-When a linear memory term is added (\emph{i.e.} we use MZ-AE with a linear memory term), we observe improved convergence to the true trajectory.
-The linear Markovian term (finite Koopman approximation of MZ-AE) learns the marginally stable as well as highly damped eigenvalues which can be associated to the basin of attraction.
-This implies that the dynamics in the basin of repulsion are not fully resolved by the linear Markovian operator.
-Therefore, the improvement in trajectory prediction can be attributed to the linear memory term's ability to capture the effects of the unresolved dynamics.
-This fact can be observed from the $L_2$ norm of the latent space contribution of the linear memory term (Figure \ref{fig:global_test} (Bottom-left)) where it is activated primarily in the basin of repulsion.
-However, the overall linear operator (linear Markovian term $+$ linear memory term) in the latent space is still not able to properly capture the dynamics of the transition from the region of repulsion to the region of attraction.
+When a linear memory term is added (\emph{i.e.} we use MZi-AE LRNN), we observe improved prediction of the true trajectory.
+However, the transition regime is still not captured accurately.